MadcowD/ell/docs/ramblings/0.1.0/metaprompting.md

 Track messages back in the AST for this call then find all the format vars.
 Well what if it's a prompt, then there's nothign we can do.
 With aprameterized promtps you can not prompt at all.

 Don't want to prompt?
 Try meta prompting.

 Specify your inputs and outputs and what you want the model to do.
-Ell will figure out the prompt for you.
+Ell2a will figure out the prompt for you.
 There's no real problem with DSPy to this extent except its so obfuscated as to what's going on if you don't understand it you're fucked.

 If we can disambiguate reposne formats and all this then maybe this is fine.

 I guess if our library looks cleaner than DSPy ultimately with the same functionaltiy internally we are okay.

 Meta prompting =
 construction of @ell2a.simple call + parsing dynamically from input outputs and instructions.

 I think this is the conclusion.

 Take the best of DSPy and clean it up.

 ```python
 class Input(BaseModel):
     instructions : Field(str, description="The instructions for the prompt")